Eastern Metropolitan and Gippsland

 Ramp Mentoring Program

-Ramp is a joint project between Whitelion and Reach, funded by the Department of Health and Human Services (DHHS) that aims to support young people in Out of Home Care (OoHC) in the Eastern Metropolitan region to overcome social disengagement and build a positive sense of self.
+Ramp is a joint project between Whitelion and Reach, funded by the Department of Families, Fairness & Housing that aims to support young people in Out of Home Care (OoHC) in the Eastern Metropolitan region to overcome social disengagement and build a positive sense of self.
 Ramp uses mentoring, experiential workshops, camps, and creative engagement strategies to work with young people to help them experience a sense of community, self-worth and meaningful, long-lasting relationships.

 Young people aged 13-17 living in OoHC care in Eastern Metropolitan region.
 Referrals are made by Child Protection or funded agencies providing residential, kinship or foster care placement support.